 Cole directs all aspects of the football team’s in-season and offseason training in addition to numerous other responsibilities.

-Cole served as an Assistant Strength and Conditioning Coach with the University of North Carolina during the 2007 season.
+Cole served as an assistant strength and conditioning coach with the University of North Carolina during the 2007 season.
 Primarily focusing on the Tar Heel football team, Cole helped train a UNC squad that scored conference wins over Miami (Fla.), Maryland and Duke.

-Prior to his stint with the Tar Heels, Cole spent one season at the University of Kansas as an Assistant Strength and Conditioning Coach with the Jayhawk football team.
+Prior to his stint with the Tar Heels, Cole spent one season at the University of Kansas as an assistant strength and conditioning coach with the Jayhawk football team.
 The 2006 KU team reached six victories for only the third time in its prior 11 seasons, including a 39-20 rout of conference rival Kansas State.

 Cole began as a personal trainer in the professional ranks, working for the National Football League’s Indianapolis Colts from 2005-06.

-A four-year letterwinner at Findlay, he played safety for the Oilers.
+A four-year letterwinner at University of Findlay, he played safety for the Oilers in college.
 Cole was an all-conference selection, team captain and team MVP.
-He is the son of former Pittsburgh Steeler and two-time Super Bowl Champion RobinCole.
-Cole currently resides in North Brunswick and has a son named Jayln.
+He is the son of former Pittsburgh Steeler and two-time Super Bowl Champion Robin Cole.